 Links for additional informaiton on Proposed Amendments to hazardous waste regulations:

 - Link to text of proposed amendments in May 15, 2015 Missouri Register

 - Link to Orders of Rulemaking in Nov.
 2, 2015 Missouri Register

 - Check back here on November 30th for a new link to the final rule text from the Missouri Code of State Regulations

 - Comment 1 – Used Oil Transporters Shipment Record – 10 CSR 25-11.279

 - Comment 2 – Satellite Accumulation – 10 CSR 25-5.262

-For questions about the rulemaking process, the review and identification process for the affected rules, or the report to the commission, please contact Tim Eiken, Rules Coordinator of the Hazardous Waste Program at 573-522-8057.
+For questions about any of these rules or the rulemaking process, please contact Tim Eiken, Rules Coordinator of the Hazardous Waste Program at 573-522-8057.